zeekhoo-okta/generator-okta-oidc-apigee/README.md

 * Sign up for a free Developer Account [developer.okta.com](https://developer.okta.com/signup)

 * Once you have access to the Developer Console, from there create an OpenID Connect client:
-    - Applications > Add Application > Web
+    - From the menu options, navigate to Applications > Add Application > Web
     - Provide a name for your app
     - Leave Base URI as-is
     - IMPORTANT: Enter the "Login redirect URI" with the value `https://{myorg}-{myenv}.apigee.net/okta-oidc/callback`.
 For example, If myorg == `"okta_oidc"`, and I am deploying to the `"test"` environment, then the redirect URI is `https://okta_oidc-test.apigee.net/okta-oidc/callback`